Urban Logistics REIT

 Take-up of logistics space at the end of 2022 reached 47.99m sq ft, making it the third-strongest year ever, 56% above the long-term annual average, and comfortably above the pre-COVID average of 37m sq ft.
 The second half of the year saw take-up fall by 34% compared to the first half to reach 19.01m sq ft, which in a long-term context is 22% ahead of the average in the second half of a year.

 Some interesting trends developed from the take-up data in 2022.
-Third-party logistics (3PL) companies, which typically run contracts for e-commerce companies from their sites (think DHL and the like) and make up the majority of SHED’s tenant base (see page 8), took 14.8m sq ft of new space in 2022, which at 30% of the market, was the highest proportion of overall take-up ever recorded.
-Savills notes that 86% of the new leases signed by 3PL companies in 2022 were for units considered Grade A, against a long-term average of just 60%.
-This, it says, highlights that 3PLs are putting a higher degree of emphasis on high-quality space to provide better staff welfare and ESG-compliant facilities in order to retain key client contracts.
+Third-party logistics (3PL) companies, which typically run contracts for e-commerce companies from their sites (think DHL and the like) and make up the majority of SHED’s tenant base (see page 9), continued to race for space and took 14.8m sq ft of new space in 2022, which at 30% of the market, was the highest proportion of overall take-up ever recorded.
+Savills notes that 86% of the new leases signed by 3PL companies in 2022 were for units considered Grade A (the highest quality properties), against a long-term average of just 60%.
+This, it says, highlights that 3PLs are putting a higher degree of emphasis on high-quality space to provide better staff welfare and environmental, social and governance (ESG)-compliant facilities in order to retain key client contracts.

 ESG-compliant logistics units most sought after by occupiers.

-Whilst the logistics sector is not immune to wider issues in the economy and a recession, which would put downward pressure on take-up, demand appears to be robust.
+Whilst the logistics sector is not immune to wider issues in the economy and a recession, which would put downward pressure on take-up, demand remains robust.
 Savills recorded 38.7m sq ft of new requirements at the end of 2022, which it says suggests take-up in 2023 will return to the pre-COVID level of around 30m sq ft.

-The effect of manufacturers beefing up their supply chain resilience through ‘near-shoring’ and holding more inventory, after encountering many disruptions over the past three years, is starting to feed through into take-up, with manufacturing-related leases reaching its highest level ever in 2022 at 11.4m sq ft, 73% ahead of the long-term average, according to Savills.
-It expects this trend to continue over a number of years as manufacturers change from a ‘just-in-time’ supply chain model to a ‘just-in-case’ model.
+The effect of manufacturers beefing up their supply chain resilience through ‘near-shoring’ (shortening supply chains by bringing manufacturing facilities closer to their main markets) and holding more inventory, after encountering many disruptions over the past three years, is starting to feed through into take-up, with manufacturing-related leases reaching its highest level ever in 2022 at 11.4m sq ft, 73% ahead of the long-term average.
+Savills expects this trend to continue over a number of years as manufacturers change from a ‘just-in-time’ supply chain model to a ‘just-in-case’ model.

 Historically low supply